 But to get any of that, you need system layer fungibility.

-Back to the Twitter example: Twitter’s entire stack is take it or leave it - it is non-fungible and 100% coupled with the user interface you use to access and whatever policies the current deranged owner may choose to apply.
+Back to the Twitter example: Twitter’s entire stack is take it or leave it - it is non-fungible and 100% coupled with the user interface you use to access it, along with whatever policies the current deranged owner may choose to apply.

 Mastodon and ActivityPub fare better.
 The protocol is a standard, and you get your choice of instance, but your control over storage is coupled with the instance’s policies and the domain they run under.
 It’s better, sure, but the only way to have a measure of control is to run and maintain your own instance, something I expect most users will be unlikely to do.
-This also leads to to some other issues, such as the side effects of how you need to customize your Fediverse experience by picking an instance, but I’ve discussed that before on BlueSky.
+This also leads to to some other, non-technical but social issues, such as the side effects of how you need to customize your Fediverse experience by picking an instance.

 I suspect the fact that you are meant to customize your FediVerse experience by choosing an instance has something to do with it.